 Who are the teachers?
 Jane and Mark each run weekday or weeknight ukestras.
 They will be joined for the Saturday Newkestra by longstanding Ukestrans John Wallace and Kathy Wilson.
 We mix it up a bit so you get a great diversity of session teacher/leaders.

-The Sunday morning Newkestra started on 12 May 2019 and is essentially at the ground floor of an exciting department store waiting for you to explore all that the ukulele and a good social music-making session have to offer.
+The Sunday morning Newkestra started on 19 May 2019 and is essentially the ground floor of an exciting department store waiting for you to explore all the ukulele and social music-making goodness that our sessions have to offer.

 When?
 Sundays – 10:30am – 12:30pm